joshuajyoh/stock-tracker-prod/README.md

 A web app for tracking financial stock behaviour using technical indicators.

 This repo contains the complete application with minified front-end code.
-To view the un-minified front-end logic, see https://github.com/joshuajyoh/stock-tracker-fe.
+To view the un-minified front-end logic (Vue templating, controllers, etc.), see https://github.com/joshuajyoh/stock-tracker-fe.

 ## Live Site